dynobase-icon

 Provisioned with Auto-Scaling Setup Interface

 Remember, the table capacity acts as horizontal scaling.
-However instead of horizontally scaling servers, AWS abstracts the concept of database servers behind the concept of capacity, where you are determining the number of database requests as opposed to database servers.
+However, instead of horizontally scaling servers, AWS abstracts the concept of database servers behind the concept of capacity, where you are determining the number of database requests as opposed to database servers.
 Behind the scenes, the behavior is the same as scaling database servers.

-Behind the scenes DynamoDB publishes the consumed table capacity to CloudWatch.
+DynamoDB publishes the consumed table capacity to CloudWatch.
 If the consumed capacity exceeds the policy for a specific length of time, CloudWatch will trigger an alarm.
 This alarm will invoke the Application Auto Scaling to evaluate the scaling policy and issue an UpdateTable request to DynamoDB to adjust the throughput.

 Limitations

 There are a few limitations of this system.
-It is important to understand however that some of these limitations are not a result of Auto-Scaling, but limitations with DynamoDB table capacity in general.
+It is important to understand that some of these limitations are not a result of Auto-Scaling, but limitations with DynamoDB table capacity in general.
 However, those limitations can occur more frequently when using Auto-Scaling.

-First, only 4 decreases to your tables capacity are allowed per day.
+First, only 4 decreases to your table's capacity are allowed per day.
 However, if there was no decrease in the past hour, an additional decrease is allowed.
 This means for highly variable traffic, you might run into a case where you are paying for a higher capacity than you actually need, which can be inefficient.

 Additionally, Auto-Scaling does not prevent you from manually modifying throughput.
 These manual adjustments don't affect existing alarms related to Auto-Scaling either.
 Personally, I don't recommend this because it leads to situations where you are fighting with the Auto-Scaling software.
 But it is good to know that it is possible, and that it doesn't affect the alarms related to Auto-Scaling.